-20 6.1.2 Columbo volcano
+4.1.2 Columbo volcano, Kos-Nisyros and Astypalea

-At the south-western tip of the Amorgos fault zone and north-east of Santorini sits Columbo volcano which exhibited high seismic activity during the observation period of the EGELADOS and CYCNET deployments (Fig. 6).
-As for the Amorgos cluster the P axes concentrate in the center of the focal sphere while the T axes tend to appear in the outer parts with a large spread of directions.
+At the southwestern tip of the Amorgos fault zone and northeast of Santorini sits Columbo volcano which exhibited high seismic activity during the observation period of the EGE-LADOS and CYCNET deployments (Fig. 6).
+As for the Amorgos cluster the P axes concentrate in the centre of the focal sphere while the T axes tend to appear in the outer parts with a large spread of directions.
 As a consequence, only the compressional stress axis can be well determined.
-The 80 percent closest bootstrap solutions exhibit a large spread of directions for both tensional and intermediate stress axis.
-On the contrary, the R values concentrate at very low values with a sharp maximum at R = 0.
-The best fitting stress solution with an average angular misfit of 26.9° is characterized by a steeply dipping compressive axis and degenerate tensional principal stresses.
-Hence, there is no preferred tensional direction.
-Planes of maximum shear stress can strike in any direction.
-One could speculate that magma upwelling from the mantle puts the crust under vertical compressive stress without any preference for near-horizontal tensional stress.
-As discussed before, the stress solution, however, does not allow to make any statements about the ratio of true compressive to tensional principal stresses.
+The 80% closest bootstrap solutions exhibit a large spread of directions for both tensional and intermediate stress axis.
+In contrast, the R values concentrate at very low values with